kvz/lanyon/README.md

 ```

 Type `git ignore env.sh`.
 You can now type `source env.sh` and use `npm run encrypt` to save these secrets on Travis CI.

+The GitHub token can be acquired by (creating a dedicated GitHub bot user and giving it access to your repo, logging in as it and) going to [Personal access tokens](https://github.com/settings/tokens).
+Click Generate new token, name it `Github pages deploy`, click `repo`, and hit Generate.

 ## About Ruby